google-research/bert/README.md

 scripts/run_model_in_rocm_docker.sh
 ```

+A few parameters in the script may be easily changed for different configuration.
+Those includes:
+* The model used (bert_large or bert_base),
+* The sequence length, and
+* The batch size.

 Because of the size of BERT model, you will need a GPU with 16GB or more memory to run
 the BERT model (e.g., Radeon VII, Radeon Instinct MI-50, or above).